pkshiu/pktest/README.rst

 2. An example web server with a simple browser interface.
 You can run this on the same RPi, or on a completely different computer.
 It will control the PiGlow via the RESTful API server above.

+By providing a web based API on the RPi to the PiGlow, we can move the application code to a different platform.
+For example your web store can use the API to send store product levels to the RPi via the web.

 Technical Details
 ---------------------